End Play

-End Play is a 1976 Australian thriller film directed by Tim Burstall and starring George Mallaby, John Waters and Ken Goodlet.
+End Play is a 1975 Australian thriller film directed by Tim Burstall and starring George Mallaby, John Waters and Ken Goodlet.
 It was an adaptation of the 1972 novel End Play by Russell Braddon.
 It was made by Hexagon Productions.

 Plot

-Hitchhiker Janine Talbort is picked up and murdered by an unseen assailant.
+Hitchhiker Janine Talbot is picked up and murdered by an unseen assailant.
 Mark Gifford, a merchant sailor on leave, then disposes of the body, attracting the suspicion of his wheelchair-using brother Robert.
 The police become suspicious of both brothers, who are rivals over their half-cousin, Margaret.